WE ARE IN THE PEOPLE BUSINESS

 today everyone can read and write in English.
 The program is now headed by Natalie McFarlane who runs all the weekly classes

-The Scholarship program currently provides full scholarships to five children of staff members to attend Southern Cross Schools (SCS), a private IEB school based in Hoedspruit.
+The Scholarship program currently provides full scholarships to six children of staff members to attend Southern Cross Schools (SCS), a private IEB school based in Hoedspruit.
 SCS is an extraordinary little school that is located in a private game reserve.
 This unique school is a ‘school for the planet’.
 Children from kindergarten to the 12th Grade are educated at the highest academic levels coupled with a parallel education in conservation, sustainability, environment and community development.

 In addition, we have two University students on full scholarships: